Vijaykumar830/Datta-groups/README.md

 # 📦 Datta Groups – Premium Trading & Electronics Solutions Website

 ## 🌟 Overview
-Datta Traders is a global trading and electronics solutions company specializing in **rice, seafood, paddy, coconut, maize export-import** and **advanced electronics solutions** (CCTV, biometric systems, home automation).
+Datta Groups is a global trading and electronics solutions company specializing in **rice, seafood, paddy, coconut, maize export-import** and **advanced electronics solutions** (CCTV, biometric systems, home automation).
 This website is designed to showcase Datta Traders as a premium brand with a **dark blue, white, and gold** color palette that conveys **trust, quality, and professionalism**.

 ---